Individual Spiced Angel Food Cake

 What an interesting way to cook your cake–just the sort of improvisation that great cooks from all times use–great cake!

-6. Some person says:
+• Some person

 Looks really good.
 I have never been able to make an angel food cake come out right.
 Maybe I should try again!